If you are looking into getting an emotional support animal in North Dakota, you likely have questions, and we’re here to provide you with answers!

 - A service animal is trained to perform a specific behavior that assists their owner’s disability, and they are allowed to go anywhere the owner goes.
 An emotional support animal simply provides comfort from their presence but is not necessarily trained to do anything.

-- When getting an emotional support animal in North Dakota you will need an ESA note from a licensed mental health professional.
-This note must list: that you have a disability that the animal eases, your health professional’s license number and state of issuance, and be written less than one year ago.
+- When getting an emotional support animal in North Dakota you will need an ESA prescription (ESA letter) from a licensed mental health professional.
+This letter must list: that you have a disability that the animal eases, your health professional’s license number and state of issuance, and be written less than one year ago.

 - Under the Fair Housing Act, your landlord is not allowed to charge a pet deposit or charge additional rent for your emotional support animal.
 The landlord can, however, charge you for any damage your animal does to the property that is more than the usual “wear and tear”.

-- Other animals can be considered an emotional support animal to you, but the most common are cats and small mammals.
+- Other animals can be considered an emotional support animal to you, but the most common are emotional support cats and dog.
 Airlines do have the right to restrict certain species of animals from flights, so please check guidelines before flying with your ESA.

 - Even if your city has a local ordinance against certain breeds of dogs, your ESA is protected by the Fair Housing Act.
 Your landlord is not allowed to deny your emotional support animal due to their breed.